raster/Rectangle-Chaos/README.md

 This is a Processing sketch that creates a grid of rectangles.

-You can adjust some varisables to make things more chaotic as more rows are drawn.
+You can adjust some variables but basically you'll get randomly generated robot faces.

 The output is a vector PDF file.